loouislow81/notebook-deeplearning/docs/chapter-2.md

   - You should scale this to `1-Beta = 0.001 to 0.1` and the use `a = 0.001` and `b = 0.1`
   - And remember to subtract 1 from the resulted random value.

-### Hyperparameters tuning in practice: Pandas vs. Caviar
+### Hyperparameters Tuning in Practice: Pandas vs. Caviar

 - If you don't have a much computational resources you will go thought "The baby sit model"
   - Run the model with different hyperparameters day by day.